 Can you envision yourself as a web developer?

 Does a web development career sound like a good fit for you?
 There’s a lot to like about this role—solid earning potential, work variety and the opportunity to build downright cool websites that wows users is certainly enough to pique your interest.

 You’ve got the creativity and drive to make a web development career happen—but that’s not all you’ll need.
-Check out our article, “6 Signs You Should Consider Working in Web Development,” to learn more about what it takes to thrive in this career.
+Learn more about what it takes to thrive in this position in our article, “6 Signs You Should Consider Working in Web Development.”

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed September 18, 2018] https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 154,661 web developer job postings, September 19, 2017 – September, 18, 2018)